 University of Denver Chancellor Rebecca Chopp is a thinker who loves doing—a visionary grounded in reality.
-She is a distinguished scholar in religion and politics, with nearly two decades of administrative experience at some of the nation’s leading colleges and universities.
-Today at DU, she leads an effort to shape higher education in 21st century ways: a holistic student experience, an engaged community, and using knowledge to solve problems and seize opportunities in the Rocky Mountain West and around the world.
-She is passionate about helping students prepare to be leaders in their community, to achieve career success and, yes, to lead lives of great meaning.
+She is a distinguished scholar in religion and politics with nearly two decades of administrative experience at some of the nation’s leading colleges and universities.
+At DU, she is leading the effort to shape higher education to meet the demands, and opportunities, of the 21st century.

-Dr. Chopp is a fitness enthusiast who enjoys hiking (including Colorado’s 14ers!) as well as reading and watching movies.
+Dr. Chopp is a fitness enthusiast who enjoys kickboxing, hiking (including Colorado’s 14ers!) as well as reading and watching movies.
 She developed a love for art after discovering Mark Rothko’s work when she was in college.
 She loves people and is forever curious about what people need, want and hope for their lives.
 She is married to Fred Thibodeau, and they have three sons.

 Share Your Thoughts with Chancellor Chopp

 In leading the University of Denver, Chancellor Chopp seeks input from the entire University community—students, faculty, staff, alumni, parents, business and community leaders, neighbors and other partners.